evanmurray99/evanmurray99.github.io/README.md

 Jekyll

-* Jekyll is a static site generator needed to host a shit on GitHub Pages.
+* Jekyll is a static site generator needed to host a site on GitHub Pages.
 * It takes text written in markup languages and uses layouts to create a static website.